thelinuxmaniac/mach/README.md

-# Analysis (or Annotation) of Code Evolution (ACE)
+# Manual Annotation of Code History (MACH)

-ACE is a software tool to manually annotate different stages (e.g. commits in a version control system) of evolution of a software code repository.
+MACH is a software tool to manually annotate different stages (e.g. commits in a version control system) of evolution of a software code repository.
 Abhishek Dutta (https://abhishekdutta.org) initiated the development of ACE because he wanted to manually annotate the